GANitak/SPARKY/README.md

 Got some pages running, need to add Netlify, real life pictures for work examples & review text and links with the electrician
 To do :
-- take out Calendly option
+- travaux images to sort out
-- fix light mode colors
+- text colors
-- create a space for photos
 - favicon
-- fix contact
+- fix contact footer

 **REQUIREMENT** :
 hugo v0.92.2+extended linux/amd64